The Best Axes for Splitting Wood

 5. BEST HEAVY-DUTY AXE: Helko Werk Germany Saxon Splitting Axe

-If you have a lot of wood to split, and you’re serious about getting it done, consider investing in the Helko Werk Germany Saxon Splitting Axe.
+If you have a lot of wood to split and you’re serious about getting it done, consider investing in the Helko Werk Germany Saxon Splitting Axe.
 This premium axe is designed for one thing only: splitting wood with precision.
 It features a 6.2-pound high-grade carbon head and a 31-inch Grade A hickory handle.
-No maul head here so you won’t be able to use a splitting wedge, but most buyers don’t seem to find a splitting wedge is necessary, claiming that the Helko Werk axe makes wood splitting “almost effortless.”
+No maul head here so you won’t be able to use a splitting wedge, but users of the Hello Werk axe don’t miss it, claiming its construction and design make wood splitting “almost effortless.”